do1019/web-app-introduction/README.md

 # step3

-Implementation of Middleware to output Access log.
+Implement a middleware to output Access log.